 - A viewfinder.
 LCD displays seem worthless in bright light.
 At least on my Sony it was.
 It would be cool if the frame in the viewfinder matched up to the actual frame in the final photo.

 - Speed.
-Not sure what it takes but it drives me nuts when the camera is calculating whatever and the shutter finally clicks after the action has passed.
-Not sure if what I am asking for is low light performance?
+Not sure what it takes but it drives me nuts when the camera is calculating and the shutter finally clicks after the action has passed.
+Am I asking for is low light performance?

 - Some amount of toughness, if possible.